 But How and When Exactly Ireland came into Existence?

 A 1600-Year-Old Tale

 In Ireland, St. Patrick shared Christianity with people.
 Because St. Patrick had lived in Ireland for so many years, he knew the language and the people.
 He combined old Irish customs and traditions with the new message about the Christian faith.
 He did this to help the native people keep their own culture.
-For example, St. Patrick invented traditions to honor the Eastern holiday.
+For example, St. Patrick invented traditions to honour the Easter holiday.
 Easter, of course, is one of the most important Christian holidays.
-But the Irish didn’t celebrate Easter, they worshiped other gods, and they worshiped their gods with fire.
+But the Irish didn’t celebrate Easter, they worshipped other gods, and they worshipped their gods with fire.
 St. Patrick used fire in his Easter celebrations.
 He used these ideas to explain this new religion.
-This also honored the local culture.
+This also honoured the local culture.

 He also added a circle to the common Christian cross.
 This became the Celtic cross or the cross of Ireland.
 The circle was the symbol of the sun.
 The sun was a powerful Irish symbol for many people.
 St. Patrick combined the circle and the cross.
 This showed that Jesus was like the sun.

 Every year on March 17th, the city of Chicago in the United States does something unusual.
-They change the color of the river that runs through the city.
-They use food coloring to turn the water green.
+They change the colour of the river that runs through the city.
+They use food colouring to turn the water green.
 Cool, right?
 And get this, they use about 18 kilograms of this vegetable-based dye for the water.
 They do all of this to celebrate St. Patrick’s Day.